 a cultural backdrop involving the progressively earlier sexualisation of children

 increased willingness of victims to come forward and/or for their parents to press for charged to be laid

 It’s not only that substantial numbers of women are committing these crimes, it’s also the double-standards that apply when they are caught at it.
 All too often, when and if convicted, the penalties applied are substantially lighter than they would be the case if the perpetrator was male.

 And further, it should come as no surprise that this is an issue about which the feminist lobby falls strangely silent.
-I guess if all else fails, they’ll blame it on the patriarchy.
-I guess it’s a heck of a lot easier than acknowledging flaws in the feminist narrative and/or teaching women not to rape.
+The closest they come to that involves harsh criticism of the behaviour of male students – especially in all-boys schools.
+It’s a heck of a lot easier than acknowledging flaws in the feminist narrative and/or teaching women not to rape.